EricssonResearch/EST-OSCORE/draft-ietf-ace-coap-est-oscore.md

 Because a DH key pair cannot be used for signing operations, the EST client attempting to enroll a DH key must use an alternative proof-of-possesion algorithm.
 The EST client obtained the CA certs including the CA's DH certificate using the /crts function.
 The certificate indicates the DH group parameters which MUST be respected by the EST client when generating its own DH key pair.
-The EST client prepares the PKCS #10 object and signs it by following the steps in Section 4 of {{RFC6955}}.
+The EST client prepares the PKCS #10 object and computes a MAC by following the steps in Section 4 of {{RFC6955}}.
 The Key Derivation Function (KDF) and the MAC MUST be set to the HDKF and HMAC algorithms used by OSCORE.
 As per {{RFC8613}}, the HKDF MUST be one of the HMAC-based HKDF {{RFC5869}} algorithms defined for COSE {{RFC9052}}.
 The KDF and MAC is thus defined by the hash algorithm used by OSCORE in HKDF and HMAC, which by default is SHA-256.